Information

 Button

-Use a button to help users perform an action, such as submitting a form or starting an application.
+Use a button to allow users to perform an action, such as starting or submitting a form.

 Primary button